Volumes of moduli spaces of hyperbolic surfaces with cone points: Generalised Weil-Petersson symplectic form

+where $\wpl$ denotes both the Weil-Petersson 2-form and its extension as a current to the compactification. \end{proposition} \begin{proof}

-{\em Proof 2.} An alternative proof follows the elegant inductive proof of Wolpert's theorem given by Arbarello and Cornalba in \cite{ACoCom}.
+The proof follows the elegant inductive proof of Wolpert's formula given by Arbarello and Cornalba in \cite{ACoCom}.
 The main idea is to show that each side of \eqref{WPcoh} restricts to the boundary strata given by smaller moduli spaces,

 via the same formula \eqref{WPcoh} applied to the smaller moduli spaces.
 Equivalently the aim is to show that the difference between the two sides of \eqref{WPcoh} (inductively) vanishes on the boundary.